Listen to this article:

 Some women choose to do this type of combination feeding from the very beginning.
 In contrast, others start with exclusive breastfeeding and then find themselves needing to use a supplemental formula for various reasons.

 Some choose to use a breast pump to draw their milk so babies can have pumped milk even when the mother is away.
 A mother’s breastfeeding journey may end early for reasons that may include: a delay in their breast milk supply coming in after birth, inadequate growth or weight gain in their infant, medical reasons such as food allergies, an overall low milk supply, returning to work, or other unexpected situations that prevent continued breastfeeding.
+If you feel like when you feed your baby they are not getting enough milk it might be a good idea to introduce formula into the mix.

 Moms need to understand how supplementing with formula works to ensure that it is done both safely and protects the mom’s milk supply, if her goal is to continue to provide breast milk.